A.J. & Big Justice: Content creation

-Professional wrestling

 All Elite Wrestling (2024–present)

 In October 2024, A.J., a former professional wrestler prior to social media fame, announced that he had signed to wrestle fellow New Jersey native Q. T. Marshall on the pre-show of All Elite Wrestling's Full Gear pay-per-view, an event that took place at the Prudential Center in Newark, New Jersey on November 23, 2024, with Big Justice in his corner.
 On the November 20 episode of AEW Dynamite, Big Justice announced that The Rizzler would serve as the special guest timekeeper for the match.
 A.J. would go onto defeat Marshall at Full Gear.
 Following Full Gear, it was revealed that A.J. had sustained a broken foot while preparing for his match with Marshall.
 A.J. and Big Justice would next appear as compères at Christmas Collision at the Hammerstein Ballroom in New York City, where during the broadcast, Ring of Honor World Champion Chris Jericho would verbally spar with the Befumo family and Anthony Bowens.

-On January 3, 2025, A.J. revealed he would return to in-ring action for AEW at their Revolution pay-per-view on March 9, emanating from the Crypto.com Arena in Los Angeles, California.
+On January 3, 2025, A.J. revealed he would return to in-ring action for AEW at their Revolution pay-per-view on March 9 at the Crypto.com Arena in Los Angeles, California.
 At Revolution, A.J. teamed with Conglomeration members Orange Cassidy and Mark Briscoe (with Big Justice and The Rizzler in their corner) to defeat Johnny TV and MxM Collection (Mansoor and Mason Madden).
 At the post-event media scrum, A.J. confirmed that he, Big Justice, and The Rizzler were signed to AEW contracts and that they would continue to make appearances, and that A.J. would continue to wrestle sporadically.
 At All In: Texas on July 12, 2025, A.J., accompanied by Eric and The Rizzler, competed in an eight-man tag team match, teaming with The Conglomeration (Hologram, Kyle O'Reilly, and Tomohiro Ishii) to defeat the Don Callis Family (Hechicero, Lance Archer, Rocky Romero, and Trent Beretta).
-The feud with Don Callis Family members would continue through the fall, with A.J. and Q.T.
-Marshall, also a victim of the Don Callis Family's attacks, settling their differences and agreeing to team up.
-A.J. and Marshall, dubbing themselves Boom & Doom (as suggested by Harley Cameron), will face Don Callis Family members Trent Beretta and Rocky Romero at Full Gear on November 22.
-The event will take place at Newark, New Jersey's Prudential Center, the same event and venue where A.J. and Marshall faced each other one year prior.
+A.J. and Marshall, dubbing themselves Boom & Doom faced Don Callis Family members Trent Beretta and Rocky Romero at Full Gear on November 22.